Palace of Queluz: National Monument

 In the 21st century, the palace gardens, once an irrigated oasis in the centre of parched farmland, are bounded by the Radial de Sintra motorway which feeds traffic towards Lisbon and away from Sintra.
 However, transportation and tourism have been important infrastructural catalysts for the palace's maintenance and management.

 Since 1940, it has been open to the public as a museum.
 It houses much of the former royal collection, including furniture, Arraiolos carpets, paintings, and Chinese and European ceramics and porcelain.

 The town square that the palace faces, Largo do Palácio de Queluz, remains relatively unaltered since the 18th century.
 The large houses, once the homes of courtiers, and the former Royal Guard quarters with its campanile are still clustered around the palace.

 In latter years, the town of Queluz has expanded considerably to become one of the suburbs of Lisbon.
 The Palace of Queluz is one of the most notable public landmarks in the Lisbon metropolitan area.

 State guest house

-The Pavilhão de D. Maria I (Queen Maria I Pavilion), which makes up the palace's southernmost wing, was built during the third, and final, construction phase, executed by Manuel Caetano de Sousa, which lasted from 1786—the year of King Pedro III's death—until 1792.
+The Pavilhão de D. Maria I (Queen Maria I Pavilion), which makes up the palace's southernmost wing, was built during the third, and final, construction phase, executed by Manuel Caetano de Sousa, which lasted from 1786—the year of King Peter III's death—until 1792.

 In 1957, the Queen Maria I Pavilion was renovated to serve as the Portuguese Government's official state guest house, for visiting heads of state and government.
 The planned state tour of Queen Elizabeth II in 1957 was a principal motivating factor in the pavilion's renovation into a state guest house.

 Today, the pavilion continues to house visiting dignitaries.
-Therefore, its state rooms are not open to the public as part of the Queluz Palace National Monument, as they are used for official entertaining by state officials.
+Therefore, its state rooms are only open to the public during pre-booked tours.